keithrbennett/rock_books/manual.md

 #### Comment Lines

 Lines beginning with `#` will be ignored when the input data is parsed.
-Comment lines are useful for:

-* explanations of the input itself
-* information that you would like to be available for deeper research or examination but not printed in the reports
+Therefore, comment lines will not be included in the generated reports.
+Comment lines are useful for explanations that are too verbose for the reports, but that should be available for deeper research.
+An example might be several lines of explanatory notes about an unusual transaction.

 #### Document Properties